 - The development will be served by public water for domestic use. - The Portland Water District confirmed as part of the Phase I approval that there is public water in proximity to the subdivision. - An Ability to Serve letter from the Portland Water District approving the public water service to the subdivision must be submitted with the Final Plan.

-- Existing fire hydrants are located on Gray Road at the intersection of Pope Road and to the north in front of the Public Safety Building. - The Phase 1 approved plans showed a proposed hydrant located across from Units 11/12 near the proposed hammerhead. - At the Development Team Meeting on March 26, 2019 Fire Chief Brent Libby stated that the proposed location may be adequate to serve Phase 2 as the end of the proposed street extension is within 1,000 feet.
+The applicant submitted an email from PWD stating that they had reviewed, and approved revisions dated July 3, 2019 as final design of Phase I approved by the Ability to Serve letter issued on January 3, 2019.
+The applicant clarifies that the plans dated July 3, 2019 included Phases 1 and 2. - Existing fire hydrants are located on Gray Road at the intersection of Pope Road and to the north in front of the Public Safety Building. - The Phase 1 approved plans showed a proposed hydrant located across from Units 11/12 near the proposed hammerhead. - At the Development Team Meeting on March 26, 2019 Fire Chief Brent Libby stated that the proposed location may be adequate to serve Phase 2 as the end of the proposed street extension is within 1,000 feet.
 Proposed hydrants should be shown on the plan. - The proposed hydrant is shown on the Preliminary Plan Grading and Utility Plan, Drawing GU-1, across from Units 13&14.